atul-anurag-sharma/atulanurag/content/authors/roy-goodman/_index.md

----
 # Display name
 title: "Roy Goodman"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "roy-goodman"
+- name: "roy-goodman"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Professor, NJIT
+role: "Professor, NJIT"

 # Organizations/Affiliations
 organizations:
-- name: NJIT
+- name: "NJIT"
   url: "https://roygoodman.net"

 # Social/Academic Networking